 - Identify what kind of problems they have when traveling.

 - Think about how to provide the solution without walking away from your product.

 In this tour, the company found that pregnant women always had doubts about whether or not they could travel and what health problems they might have and verified that they did not always find an accurate or medically argued answer.

 The company incorporated in its website the section “Tips for Travelers,” and there a subsection called “Tips for pregnant travelers” in this section began to publish: articles, infographics, and videos supported by the doctors of the insurance companies that marketed.

 In this way, he created a channel with authoritative content that solved a need for information of a target that he was interested in approaching.

-Before, they wanted to present themselves as a travel insurance broker that offered the user the opportunity to compare between different insurers in one place, but as a result of planning the content strategy, they found that they could include within their branding strategies, showing themselves as a company that seeks to insure travelers, not only through the coverage of a travel assistance, but also with the best recommendations, tips and advice.
+Before, they wanted to present themselves as a travel insurance broker that offered the user the opportunity to compare between different insurers in one place, but as a result of planning the content strategy, they found that they could include within their branding strategies, showing themselves as a company that seeks to ensure travelers, not only through the coverage of travel assistance, but also with the best recommendations, tips, and advice.

 How to generate a good content strategy based on branding?

 There is no guarantee that we will find the perfect content, but what we do have clear is all the aspects that you can take into account to try to generate valuable shares for your customers: